Border Force: Organisation and operations

 The regions have responsibility for securing the border 24 hours a day, 365 days a year at the UK’s ports, airports, postal depots and rail.
 This includes the Eurostar from Brussels and Paris to St Pancras International and the Eurotunnel from Coquelles to Folkestone.
 There are approximately 10,000 people who work in Border Force, according to the UK Government website.
 The regions' work includes stopping 100 percent of passengers arriving at ports or airports for immigration controls.
 Officers also conduct risk-led interceptions for controlled drugs, cash, tobacco, alcohol, firearms, offensive weapons, prohibited goods, counterfeit goods and clandestine entrants.

-They do this at passenger and freight controls, covering passengers travelling on foot, by car, coaches, freight vehicles, as well as air freight and sea containers.
+They do this at passenger and freight controls, covering passengers traveling on foot, by car, by coach, freight vehicles, as well as air freight and sea containers.

 Officers

 A Border Force Mercedes Benz Sprinter van, based at an airport.
 Note the distinctive Home Office colour scheme.
 British police vehicles use blue and yellow colours.

 Members of the BF are known as "Border Force officers" and are civil servants, part of HM's Civil Service.